A cyclist’s body faces the most demanding nutrition requirements out of all endurance sports because cycling physiology is so unique.

 While it may be hard to rely on subjectivity for results, supplements may be a good place to start.

-While supplements have the ability to improve performance, it all varies by athlete.
+While supplements have the ability to improve performance, it all varies from athlete to athlete.
 The subjective aspect of the supplementation should also be taken into account.

 The low-carb, high-fat keto diet has been shown to improve body composition and increase endurance performance.
 But getting into ketosis is difficu...

 Ketones in Urine: All You Need to Know